(First posted at RealGM)

 John Collins was not perceived as a draft prospect at the start of last season.
 His first appearance on a mock draft at Draft Express was in January and he was slotted 35th.
-Six months later, he’s now ranked 12th on the website’s top 100 and projected to be drafted in the lottery tomorrow night.
+Six months later, he’s now ranked 12th on the website’s top 100 and projected to be drafted in the lottery.

-The six-foot-nine big man shot up the boards in the last half-a-year after leading the NCAA in PER and guiding Wake Forest to an NCAA Tournament berth, averaging 1.68 points per shot and leading a team in offensive rating that ranked seventh in the country in adjusted offensive efficiency.
+The six-foot-nine big man shot up the boards in the last few months after leading the NCAA in PER and guiding Wake Forest to an NCAA Tournament berth, averaging 1.68 points per shot and leading a team in offensive rating that ranked seventh in the country in adjusted offensive efficiency.

 His measurements are unimpressive for a big man prospect and he played a back to the basket style that is unlikely to translate to the pros.
 His awareness on defense is also a serious concern for someone who will almost surely be viewed as a center in today’s game, given he’s yet to develop perimeter skills.

 But Collins is an impressive athlete and posted a really strong statistical profile last season – averaging 28.8 points per 40 minutes on 30.4% usage while being responsible for creating most of his own shots, as 51.5% of his field goals were unassisted.
 He did so while playing the entire season at age 19, given his September birthday, despite being a sophomore.